 If there happens to be no oil or really little oil in your cooking pot, you can add a teaspoon of oil along with the butter.

-Keeping the heat at medium-low to medium, add the diced onions to your cooking pot and give them a nice stir with all the spices left in the pot until they turn a nice light golden brown.
+Keeping the heat at medium-low to medium, add the diced red onions to your cooking pot and give them a nice stir with all the spices left in the pot until they turn a nice light golden brown.

 This may take about 4 to 5 minutes.